shapeshed/shapeshed.com/content/posts/getting-started-with-kubernetes.md

-{
-  "slug": "getting-started-with-kubernetes",
-  "title": "Getting started with Kubernetes",
-  "date": "2017-01-25T01:00:00+00:00",
++++
+date = "2017-01-25T01:00:00+00:00"
-  "description": "How to get started with using Kubernetes on a local machine using minikube", "tags": [
+description = "How to get started with using Kubernetes on a local machine using minikube" slug = "getting-started-with-kubernetes" tags = ["Kubernetes", "Linux", "Unix"] title = "Getting started with Kubernetes"

-    "Kubernetes",
-    "Linux",
-    "Unix"
-  ]
-}
++++

 Over the last few weeks I have been learning [Kubernetes][1].
 Here is how I got set up and started learning.